-One of MLS’ charter clubs, meaning they have played since the inaugural season, is New England Revolution.
-Known as the Revs, New England play from the Gillette Stadium and are well supported despite the fact they have never won a major domestic league trophy, although they have been extremely close on a number of occasions.
-New England has reached the MLS Cup final five times, namely in 2002, 2005, 2006, 2007, and 2014, losing all five games, an unwanted record that earned them the a tongue-in-cheek nickname “the Buffalo Bills of MLS.”
+One of MLS’ charter clubs, New England Revolution play their home games at Gillette Stadium and are well supported despite the fact they have never won a major domestic league trophy.
+They have, however, come very close.
+New England have reached the MLS Cup final five times, in 2002, 2005, 2006, 2007, and 2014, but lost each and every one, an unwanted record that earned them the titile of Buffalo Bills of the MLS.

 New England Revolution Betting Lines Today

-Like most MLS teams, New England Revolution are usually favorites when they play at home, but let’s check the New England Revolution betting lines today to make sure that is the case.
+Like most MLS teams, New England Revolution are usually favorites when they play at home, but let’s check their current betting lines to find the best value for their next game.

 New England Revolution Scores & Schedule